Aerial manned-unmanned teaming: Loyal wingman

 The loyal wingman is a military drone with an onboard AI control system and the capability to carry and deliver a significant military weapons load.
 The AI system is envisaged as being significantly lighter and lower-cost than a human pilot with their associated life support systems, but to offer comparable capability in flying the aircraft and in mission execution.

 Some concepts depict a standardized aircraft deployed in two variants: one as a sixth-generation fighter with a human pilot and/or battle commander in the cockpit, and the other as a loyal wingman with an AI system substituted in the same location.
 BAE Systems envisages the Tempest to be capable of operating in both manned and unmanned configurations.

 Another concept is to develop a dedicated, affordable, smaller, and cheaper autonomous wingman that can be integrated into a crewed and uncrewed aircraft team system.
 The drone, in turn, carries its own munitions.
 The reduced cost would make the platform attritable and replaceable in case of loss.
-The Boeing MQ-28 Ghost Bat was one of the early explorations of the expendable loyal wingman.
+The Bayraktar Kızılelma and Boeing MQ-28 Ghost Bat are examples of the early explorations of the loyal wingman.
+On January 8, 2026, The U.S. Marine Corps has officially selected Northrop Grumman and Kratos to develop its first operational "Collaborative Combat Aircraft (CCA)."
+This announcement marks the transition of the Kratos XQ-58 Valkyrie from an experimental testbed into a loyal wingman aircraft.
+On 22 June 2026, Turkey's Baykar and Italy's Leonardo tested a system where a manned M-346FA can control and coordinate with a Bayraktar Kızılelma unmanned aircraft.
+The Kızılelma autonomously took off, joined the M-346, changed formation, separated, and rejoined under the M-346 crew’s direction.
+The successful test is an important step toward future aerial manned-unmanned teaming using multiple autonomous aircraft.

-The Collaborative Combat Aircraft (CCA) is a United States Air Force (USAF) program that explored a similar theme—autonomous fighters that can work alongside sixth-generation fighters.
+There is also a Collaborative Combat Aircraft (CCA) program of the United States Air Force (USAF), the Skyborg, that explored a similar theme—autonomous fighters that can work alongside sixth-generation fighters.
 Both MQ-28 and Kratos XQ-58 Valkyrie were considered options in the early CCA developments.
+The USAF plans to spend more than $8.9 billion on CCA programs from fiscal years 2025 to 2029.